elvizcacho/ReedSolomon/README.md

 'Implementation of a reconfigurable coder and decoder Reed-Solomon on a FPGA' is a description about this work, unfortunately this book has not been translated to English and is only available in a Spanish version.

-If somebody could translate the book, It would be awesome!!
+If somebody can translate the book, It would be awesome!!

 If you have any question about this project you can contact me via email.